 Perfect for aromatic and mildly spiced Asian dishes, antipasto and any modern Australian cuisine

-A chardonnay that has been lovingly crafted from top-quality fruit.
-The fruit was chilled, gently whole-bunch pressed and vinified in premium French Oak barrels with a specially selected range of yeast strains.
+The fruit was chilled, gently pressed, and vinified in premium French Oak barrels with a specially selected range of yeast strains.
 Maturation in oak on full yeast lees with regular battonage aids in the creation of a complex and creamy style of Chardonnay.

 2017 HILLCOT MERLOT